leonjza/wordpress-shell/README.md

 -rw-r--r--  1 bob  staff   492B Aug 29 14:17 shell.zip
 ```

-Once uploaded, navigate to `/wp-content/plugins/shell/shell.php` and provide the `cmd` argument.
+Once uploaded, navigate to `/wp-content/plugins/shell/shell.php` and provide the `cmd` or `ip` as an argument.

 Sample Usage
 ============